nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 There are two sources of trust for data in the CKB: the first type is when the data is independently verifiable, therefore trust is built-in, and the second type is when the data is endorsed by identities in the system.
 Therefore, the smallest storage unit in CKB must include the following elements:

 - the data to be stored
-- validation logic of the data
+- verification logic of the data
 - data owner

 Cells are the smallest storage units of CKB, and users can put arbitrary data in it.
 A cell has the following fields: